 Planning the enhancement and expansion of transmission capability on a regional basis is one of the primary functions of regional transmission organizations like PJM.
-PJM implements this function pursuant to the Regional Transmission Expansion Planning (RTEP) process set forth in Schedule 6 of the PJM Operating Agreement (PDF).
+PJM implements this function pursuant to the Regional Transmission Expansion Planning (RTEP) process set forth in schedule 6 of the Operating Agreement (PDF).

 RTEP Development Process

-The rules and procedures for the Regional Transmission Expansion Planning (RTEP) process are set forth in Schedule 6 of the PJM Operating Agreement (PDF).
+The rules and procedures for the RTEP process are set forth in schedule 6 of the Operating Agreement (PDF).
 In accordance with those rules, PJM prepares a plan for the enhancement and expansion of transmission facilities in the PJM region.
 Additionally, the PJM manuals describe the details of the RTEP process.
-In particular, PJM Manuals addresses PJM’s regional planning process.
-PJM’s RTEP Process preserves the reliability of PJM’s interstate transmission system to ensure that power continues to flow reliably to customers and to ensure robust, competitive power markets.
+In particular, PJM manuals address PJM’s regional planning process.
+PJM’s RTEP process preserves the reliability of PJM’s interstate transmission system to ensure that power continues to flow reliably to customers and to ensure robust, competitive power markets.
 This section provides access to the specific agreements, forms, instructions, procedures and general reference materials used to initiate and process generation and merchant transmission interconnection requests.